BackshopCollege/backshop-college-rack/README.md

 ## Workshop about Rack
 --

-To understand the workshop sequence, follow the tags sequence ;)
+To understand the workshop sequence, follow the tags;)

 ````
 git tag -ln